TBD54566975/tbdex/README.md

 # Message Types
 The `body` of each message can be any of the following message types.

-## `RequestForQuote (RFQ for short)`
+## `RFQ (Request For Quote)`
 > Alice -> PFI: "OK, that offering looks good.
-I want a Quote against that Offering, and here is how much USD I want to trade for BTC.
-Here's the payment method I intend to pay you USD with, and here's the payment method I expect you to pay me BTC in."
+Give me a Quote against that Offering, and here is how much USD I want to trade for BTC.
+Here is my proof of KYC, the payment method I intend to pay you USD with, and the payment method I expect you to pay me BTC in."

 | field            | data type | required | description                                                                                          |
 | ---------------- | --------- | -------- | ---------------------------------------------------------------------------------------------------- |